MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 For client credential (app 2 app) flow, please see https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Client-credential-flows which has a topic on High-Availablity first.

+## Use a higher level API

+MSAL is a lower level API.
+If you are writing a new app, consider using the higher level [Microsoft.Identitity.Web](https://github.com/AzureAD/microsoft-identity-web) which provides out of the box integration with ASP.NET Core and ASP.NET Classic.

 ## Use the latest MSAL

 Semantic versioning is followed to the letter.
 Use the latest MSAL to get the latest bug fixes.